 9. Shop at H&M and Cotton On.
 Sure, the fabric isn’t as great as you’d find at Nordstrom.
 The clothing is nevertheless soft and it cut for a fit, athletic man.
 I usually pay around $30 for a well-fitting, soft shirt.

-10. Shop off-season.
+10. Shop during the off-season.
 Buy your winter clothing in the Summer and your Summer clothing in the winter.